 Explores the dynamics of autobiographical memory and the development of identity.
 Topics include memories from personal experiences, public events, childhood amnesia, individual, gender, and cultural differences; life transitions, traumatic events, eyewitness testimony, collective memories, mad memory disorders.
 (Advanced Psychology, Advanced Children, Family, and Culture; open to honors, juniors and seniors).
-General Education: Perspectives on Diversity, Upper Level Writing (after ENG111).
+General Education: Perspectives on Diversity and Upper Level Writing (after ENG 121, formerly ENG 111).

 Asian American Psychology

 Examines the psychological experiences of Asian Americans, including the historical, sociopolitical, and cultural influences that shape personality and mental health.
 Explores foundational concepts, such as culture, ethnicity, and race, as they pertain to diverse Asian Americans, and considers cultural competence, intervention and prevention strategies in working with Asian Americans.
-Prerequisites: HDP 120-121/ HDP 122-123 OR HDP 124-125/ HDP 126-127.
-General Education: Self and Society, Ethics and Social Justice, Perspectives on Diversity.
+Prerequisites: HDP 120-121/ HDP 122-123 OR HDP 124- 125/ HDP 126-127.
+General Education: Self and Society and Ethics and Social Justice and Perspectives on Diversity.
 Advanced.

 Psychology of Race

-This course is an interdisciplinary investigation of the historical, ideological, structural, institutional, cultural, and individual manifestations of race and racism in society.
-The course will also examine how the intersection of race with factors such as social class, gender, ethnicity, identity, and sexuality shape the human experience.
-Although these factors are, in fact, characteristics of individuals or groups, the major focus of the course is on how these factors operate as systems of power and inequality-systems that differentially advantage and disadvantage groups depending on their social locations-and the ways these are embedded in the structure of social institutions in the United States.
-General Education: Fulfills Perspectives on Diversity and Ethics and Social Justice.
+Investigates the historical, ideological, structural, cultural, and individual manifestations of race and racism in society.
+Examines how the intersection of race with social class, gender, ethnicity, identity, and sexuality shape the human experience and. how these factors operate as systems of power and inequality which differentially advantage and disadvantage groups.
+General Education: Perspectives on Diversity and Ethics and Social Justice.
 Prerequisites: HDP 120/122.
+Advanced

 Cognition in the Deaf and Blind